-Joe Root’s stock has risen rapidly during the last couple of years, with the Sheffield-born batsman now an Ashes winner and pretty much a regular in all forms of the international game for England.
+Joe Root’s stock has risen rapidly during the last couple of years, with the Sheffield-born batsman now a two-time Ashes winner, a regular in all forms of the international game for England and the number one Test batsman in the world.

 Root, who scored a brilliant 180 as an opening batsman against Australia in the second Test at Lord’s in 2013 and an unbeaten 200 against Sri Lanka at the same venue a year later, has been touted as a future England captain by White Rose stalwart Michael Vaughan, someone who has played a major role in the right-hander’s development.

 He has made no secret of his admiration for Vaughan, also from Sheffield, and there are plenty of similarities in the pair’s games, from that elegant front foot drive down to the fact that both bowl, or bowled in Vaughan’s case, useful part-time off-spin.